 Some individuals receiving ZYVOX may experience a reversible enhancement of the pressor response to indirect-acting sympathomimetic agents, vasopressor or dopaminergic agents.
 Commonly used drugs such as phenylpropanolamine and pseudoephedrine have been specifically studied.
 Initial doses of adrenergic agents, such as dopamine or epinephrine, should be reduced and titrated to achieve the desired response.

 Tyramine: A significant pressor response has been observed in normal adult subjects receiving linezolid and tyramine doses of more than 100 mg.
-Therefore, patients receiving linezolid need to avoid consuming large amounts of foods or beverages with high tyramine content. [see PATIENT INFORMATION].
+Therefore, patients receiving linezolid need to avoid consuming large amounts of foods or beverages with high tyramine content [see PATIENT INFORMATION].

-Pseudoephedrine HCl or phenylpropanolamine HCl: A reversible enhancement of the pressor response of either pseudoephedrine HCl (PSE) or phenylpropanolamine HCl (PPA) is observed when linezolid is administered to healthy normotensive subjects [see WARNING AND PRECAUTIONS and DRUG INTERACTIONS].
+Pseudoephedrine HCl or phenylpropanolamine HCl: A reversible enhancement of the pressor response of either pseudoephedrine HCl (PSE) or phenylpropanolamine HCl (PPA) is observed when linezolid is administered to healthy normotensive subjects [see WARNINGS AND PRECAUTIONS and DRUG INTERACTIONS].
 A similar study has not been conducted in hypertensive patients.
 The interaction studies conducted in normotensive subjects evaluated the blood pressure and heart rate effects of placebo, PPA or PSE alone, linezolid alone, and the combination of steady-state linezolid (600 mg every 12 hours for 3 days) with two doses of PPA (25 mg) or PSE (60 mg) given 4 hours apart.
 Heart rate was not affected by any of the treatments.
 Blood pressure was increased with both combination treatments.
 Maximum blood pressure levels were seen 2 to 3 hours after the second dose of PPA or PSE, and returned to baseline 2 to 3 hours after peak.
 The results of the PPA study follow, showing the mean (and range) maximum systolic blood pressure in mm Hg: placebo = 121 (103 to 158); linezolid alone = 120 (107 to 135); PPA alone = 125 (106 to 139); PPA with linezolid = 147 (129 to 176).
 The results from the PSE study were similar to those in the PPA study.
 The mean maximum increase in systolic blood pressure over baseline was 32 mm Hg (range: 20-52 mm Hg) and 38 mm Hg (range: 18-79 mm Hg) during co-administration of linezolid with pseudoephedrine or phenylpropanolamine, respectively.

 Dextromethorphan: The potential drug-drug interaction with dextromethorphan was studied in healthy volunteers.
 Subjects were administered dextromethorphan (two 20-mg doses given 4 hours apart) with or without linezolid.
 No serotonin syndrome effects (confusion, delirium, restlessness, tremors, blushing, diaphoresis, hyperpyrexia) have been observed in normal subjects receiving linezolid and dextromethorphan.

 Mechanism of Action